-Applicants to the RFP are strongly encouraged to develop their engagement and outreach plans in consultation with RISG extension, legal program, communications, and workforce development staff as appropriate.
-An opportunity to begin such a dialog will occur at the January 13 Informational Meeting.
+RISG seeks to fund research of the highest scientific excellence and relevance; proposed research projects must be well designed and scientifically rigorous.
+Applicants to the RFP are strongly encouraged to develop their engagement and outreach plans in consultation with RISG extension and legal program staff, as well as with RISG communications and education program staff as appropriate.
+An opportunity to open such a dialog will occur at the January 13 Informational Meeting.
 Collaborations with industry, state and regional agencies, and other research institutions are also strongly encouraged.
 Proposals will be evaluated on the intentionality and strength of partnerships detailed in a project's engagement and outreach plan.